 A grade-point average of 3.00 is required: 1) for all courses taken as a degree-seeking graduate student, and 2) for courses included in the graduate degree or graduate certificate program of study.
-Additionally, SPS requires that you complete all required coursework with a minimum grade of B- in each class.
+Grades below C (2.00) cannot be used on a graduate program of study.
+A grade-point average of 3.00 is required before the final oral or written exam may be undertaken.
+Enforced graduate-level prerequisite courses must be completed with a minimum grade of C. Programs may have more stringent grade requirements than those prescribed by the Graduate School.